popcorndao/scaling-eth-hackathon/README.md

 In this project we make it simple to grow your crypto assets on Optimism, while harnessing the security and battle-tested  Ethereum Layer 1 yield farming strategies.
 You can have the best of both worlds!
 This project demonstrates how to leverage the low gas fees of Optimism to enter into and withdraw from layer 1 yield farming strategies.

+To bridge Layer 2 liquidity to Layer 1 yield farming opportunities, we've implemented 2 Pool contracts: one on Ethereum Layer 1 and another on Optimism Layer 2.

+The Layer 2 Pool contract uses a batch depositing and a batch withdrawal mechanism combined with Optimism's cross domain messenger to handle communication between the Layer 2 pool and the Layer 1 pool.
+This means that the end user can enter into and withdraw from yield farming pools on Layer 1 without having to pay any Layer 1 fees.

+The batch depositing and withdrawal function will be managed through keepers which are incentivized to call the functions for token rewards.

+The Layer 1 Pool implements an accounting system to collect management fees, withdrawal fees and performance fees.
+All of the fees generated will be sent to a contract to be shared with educational, environmental and open source initiatives that are chosen by token holders using on-chain governance contracts.

+This project is using Ethereum, Optimism, Solidity, Hardhat, Ethers, WaffleJS, Lerna and React.

 Learn more about [Popcorn](https://popcorn.network).

 ## Prerequisite Software